austin006/3d_printed_quad/src/README.md

 - Jaeyoung Lim's Offboard example [https://github.com/Jaeyoung-Lim/px4-offboard](https://github.com/Jaeyoung-Lim/px4-offboard)
 - ARK Electronics' example [https://github.com/ARK-Electronics/ROS2_PX4_Offboard_Example](https://github.com/ARK-Electronics/ROS2_PX4_Offboard_Example)

-I've used their examples to expand other functionalities such as multi-agent control.
+I've used their examples to expand functionalities such as multi-agent control.
 It may be helpful to start with their examples first.

 Explanation of launch files